PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2021

 A long, long way from the Nanosecond to the Plancksecond.
 Our mathematically-defined chart of the universe captures the nanosecond within Notation-114 at 1.1197×10-9 seconds.
 Notation-115 is 2.2395×10-9 seconds, Notation-116 is 4.479×10-9 seconds, and Notation-117 is 8.958×10-9 seconds.

 That encompasses the first four groups of nanoseconds of the universe.
-The related length scale is in the domain in which most of life takes place.
+The related length scale is in the domain of archetypes in which most of life takes shape.
 Here time is dynamic right back to the first instant.
 Each notation defines the look and feel of the universe within that notation.

 Wouldn’t you think that our entire universe shares this moment in time?
-If it is true for the first 116 notations, it may well be true for the next 86 notations.
+If it is true for the first 116 notations, it stands to reason that it may well be true for the next 86 notations.

 A nanosecond is equal to 1000 Picoseconds.
 The Picosecond (10-12) is followed by the Femtosecond (10-15), the Attosecond (10-18) and the Zeptosecond (10-21).